Cosmic Initial Conditions for a Habitable Universe: conclusion

-Concluding this work, the overall probability of a universe being habitable is the produce of the prior to the selection probabilities where the prior probability function is almost unity from the inflation and the selection part is proportional to the $\eta_B$.
-In another word, the probability of a universe being habitable is proportional to the baryonic asymmetry of the universe (i.e. $P\propto \eta_B$) with a cutoff at $\eta_B<10^{-4}$.
+Concluding this work, the overall probability of a universe being habitable is a produce of the prior and selection probabilities, where the prior probability function is almost unity from inflation and the selection part is proportional to $\eta_B$.
+In another words, the probability of a universe being habitable is proportional to the baryonic asymmetry of the universe (i.e. $P\propto \eta_B$), with a cutoff at $\eta_B<10^{-4}$.